rsummers11/CADLab/LesaNet/readme.md

 ## Lesion annotation network (LesaNet)

+This project contains the code and labels of the CVPR 2019 oral paper: “Holistic and Comprehensive Annotation of Clinically Significant Findings on Diverse CT Images: Learning from Radiology Reports and Label Ontology” ([arXiv](https://arxiv.org/abs/1904.04661)).

-Developed by Ke Yan (yankethu@gmail.com, [yanke23.com](http://yanke23.com)), Imaging Biomarkers and Computer-Aided Diagnosis Laboratory, National Institutes of Health Clinical Center
+Developed by Ke Yan (yankethu@gmail.com, [yanke23.com](http://yanke23.com)), Imaging Biomarkers and Computer-Aided Diagnosis Laboratory, National Institutes of Health Clinical Center.

 LesaNet [1] predicts the body part, type, and attributes of a variety of lesions in CT images.
 It is a multi-label classification CNN.
 It learns to annotate lesion images by leveraging radiology reports and the relations between labels (ontology).

 You can use LesaNet to: